Hello, my name is Dan Orban and I am excited to run for Minneapolis City Council Ward 9 in the November 4, 2025 election.

 I acknowledge that this is a difficult problem to solve and we are actively working on it, but we must not give up.
 We must prioritize this even if it takes everyone in the city working together.
 We must be creative, courageous, loving, and hopeful.

 I am a believer in protecting and cultivating our environment.
-Let’s start a city beautification program where volunteers can help make our city clean and safe.
 We should expand the programs that plant more gardens and create more walkable green areas.
-We must boost our energy in painting over graffiti and picking up trash.
 Biking and public transportation are important.
 Improving our transportation systems and making them clean, safe, and sustainable is a good goal to have.
 At the same time, we should be practical, observing the limitations that currently exist.
 Solutions should be balanced, pragmatic, and constructive.
-Let’s not cause other unforeseen problems in our wake.
+Let's not cause other unforeseen problems in our wake.
 In summary, we should incrementally work towards solutions together that cherish the world we live in.

 With inflation and rent prices on the rise, it is important to make sure people can afford shelter to live.